top of page

 for Four More Years...

-During my tenure, I’ve worked to modernize outdated technology and address long‑standing infrastructure issues, including recurring power outages and extreme heat caused by aging AC units.
-Through persistence and advocacy, I secured nearly $500,000 in technology and equipment upgrades to improve court operations and better serve our community.
+When I took office, our court faced long‑standing infrastructure challenges—recurring power outages, outdated technology, and extreme heat caused by aging AC units.
+I made it a priority to fix what had been ignored for too long.
+Through persistence and advocacy, I secured nearly $500,000 in technology and equipment upgrades to strengthen court operations and improve service to the public.

 Sara Mae Williams